 Our GDPR Commitment

 The core of Chargebee's internal operations underpins protecting the personal data of our customers.
 We only collect and store information that is necessary to offer our service, and we do this with the consent of our customers.
-Adding to this, our approach towards privacy, security, and data protection aligns with the goals of GDPR.
+Adding to this, our approach towards privacy, security, and data protection align with the goals of GDPR.

 Along with a highly secure and robust system architecture, we have a variety of security measures in place to prevent unauthorized access and processing of personal data.
 To know more about our technical and organizational security measures, check out our security page.